 What lenders want to see and how tax filings can provide the information

-If your business is applying for more funding in 2022, your tax return will provide a lot of valuable information to potential lenders.
+If your business is applying for more funding, your tax return will provide valuable information to potential lenders.

 Pursuit can help